Escape From Tomorrow (2013) – Film Review

 “This Can Go Two Ways.
 You Let Me Go, and I’ll Pretend This Never Happened.
 If You Don’t, I’ll Burn This Fucking Place to the Ground on My Way Out…” – Ray Breslin

-Plot Summary: Having committed his life to searching for weak spots in the reliability of high-security prisons, Ray Breslin, the leading authority on penitentiary security, goes against his own policies when he accepts an offer from the CIA to infiltrate their new black-site prison facility; the Tomb, where the world’s most dangerous criminals are admitted.
-But shortly after arriving, Ray discovers that he has been double-crossed, lured into a trap and an inescapable fate.
-Now, with no alternative, he must put his faith in his fellow cell-block inmate, Emil Rottmayer, to forge a daring escape plan that can save them both…
+Plot Summary: Having committed his life to search for weak spots in the reliability of high-security prisons, Ray Breslin, the leading authority on penitentiary security, goes against his own policies when he accepts an offer from the CIA to infiltrate their new black-site prison facility, the Tomb, where the world’s most dangerous criminals are admitted.
+But, shortly after arriving, Ray discovers that he has been double-crossed, lured into a trap and an inescapable fate.
+Now, with no alternative, Ray must put his faith in his fellow cell-block inmate, Emil Rottmayer, to forge a daring escape plan that can save them both…

 Unfortunately, the original score by Alex Heffes is nothing more than a generic action soundtrack with the exception of the foremost track; Bendwater High-Security Prison, which gets the score off to a substantial start, employing electronic beats that flow into the following track; Escaping Bendwater, with high-energy rhythms that trickle excitement just as much as the opening sequence they are both a part of.